SamFeltip/SamFeltip.github.io/README.md

 Visit `/pages/projects/planetGO.html` and check out the 'design' tab to see some mockups made for this project before development began.
 These are presented on a carousel - click the chevrons below the images to cycle through the images!

 ## Large images
-Clicking on images with small text to expand them.
-Coming soon!
+Clicking on large images shows an expanded view of the image. pressing escape or clicking away dismisses the image.

 ## Dark theme
 Adaptive theme to your system.
 Coming soon!